Monday, 7 May 2012

 The dancers of NDT I in 1987, standing with me (left) in front of my mural (acrylic on wooden panels, seven metres long). photo: Ben Vollebregt

-The floor of my Amsterdam studio was exactly seven metres long, so that determined the maximum size of my mural.
+The floor of my Amsterdam studio was seven metres long, so that determined the maximum size of my mural.
 I laid out the panels on the floor and walked across them, trying to feel the dance in my body and in the gestures of my brushes, which were taped to very long sticks.
 I thought of Jackson Pollock and Robert Motherwell, who also worked on very large canvasses in this way.
 This was my biggest painting ever and the experience was so exhilarating!
 But alas, it was probably too big for the available space in the Netherlands Dance Theater and quite a challenge for the technicians hanging and spacing the irregular shapes, exactly according to my design.

 For a while - on gala nights - the dance studio where the mural was installed would be opened to the public, as a temporary foyer and bar, so my mural did get some exposure.
 But (of course) the function of the bar very quickly expanded and with a variety of decorative lighting it soon took over the space completely.
 My painting was, sadly, literally dumped in the cellar.
 This discovery was quite a shock.
 After my protests, I was allowed to clean and restore it, then it was briefly hung on a different wall.
 It has long since disappeared for good.
 It’s a depressing feeling when one of your creations – a piece of yourself - is destroyed.
 Philosophising that dance and music are also temporal by nature offers some consolation.
 Probably none of the dancers in the photograph are still dancing.
 They have retired or are teaching or directing.
 It was great while it lasted: moving across that seven-metre painting on the floor of my studio was perhaps the closest I got to actually dancing.
 However, I too was to move on, developing the form of the transient, time-based performances of kinetic painting, projected on a huge screen, the dancing with a brush that has become my trademark.